1,000+ Opportunities

 mo. gov with any questions about these grants.

-Based on current listing details, eligibility includes: Currently licensed child care providers in Missouri.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Currently licensed child care providers in Missouri.
+Confirm the full requirements in the official notice before applying.